Olesia-P/scien3/README.md

 # Real-life project for a local business: Scien3 Cast Creations

 I’ve created this website for **Scien3 Cast Creations**, which is a small-batch plastic casting company.
 The site is mostly static, as its purpose is to provide customers with information about company’s services and how to contact them.
-I made it from scratch: design, structure, deployment.
+I made it from scratch: UI, development, deployment.

 I’ve followed best coding practices: components are concise and readable, the pages are semantic, accessible and responsive.